 - This takes about 10 days from the time I receive all of the materials.

-- I present the owner with a value that meets standards and a marketing package/draft.
+- I present the owner with a value that meets professional standards.

-From the time of offer to close can be as short as two weeks if it is a cash offer.
-With financing the close can be as short as 30 days.
+The time from offer to close can be as short as two weeks with a cash offer.
+With financing the close, the time can be as few as 30 days.
 However, with bank or other financing, in today’s environment, the process can be delayed.

 Not every business sells.
 Beyond marketing, perhaps the three most important features to help ensure a sale are: